nikspona/walk/DEPLOYMENT.md

 For a production app with many users:

 1. **Upgrade from SQLite**: When user load increases, consider migrating to a proper database service
-2. **Media Storage**: For large media files, consider using a dedicated service like AWS S3, Google Cloud Storage, or similar
+2. **Media Storage**: For large media files and drawings, consider using a dedicated service like AWS S3, Google Cloud Storage, or similar
 3. **Authentication**: Add user authentication if needed for user-specific content